Places to Find Your Tribe to Combat Depression

 Where Does Your Tribe Exist?

-These are just some examples of places you might find your community for love and support to help you when you are going through depression.
+These are just some examples of places you might find your community for love and support to help you when you are going through depression, and there are natural treatments such as the use of cannabis where you will need to use a NV medical card online to buy it.
 What are some other places you might find your tribe?
 Who all makes up your tribe?